yssource/rhai/README.md

 Be conservative when setting a maximum limit and always consider the fact that a registered function may grow a string's length without Rhai noticing until the very end.
 For instance, the built-in '`+`' operator for strings concatenates two strings together to form one longer string; if both strings are _slightly_ below the maximum length limit, the resultant string may be almost _twice_ the maximum length.
-The '`pad`' function grows a string to a specified length which may be longer than the allowed maximum (to trap this risk, register a custom '`pad`' function that checks the arguments).

 ### Maximum size of arrays